 In his spare time Andrew enjoys gardening, theatre and painting.
 Andrew has recently taken up running.

-Natalie Gould - Senior Lead for Curriculum Reform
+Natalie Gould - Assistant Director for Curriculum and Professional Learning

-Natalie is the Senior Lead for Curriculum Reform at Central South Consortium.
-She joined the region in April 2019 on a two-year secondment from St. Cadoc’s Catholic Primary School, Cardiff, where she has been Headteacher since 2016.
+Natalie is the Assistant Director for Curriculum at Central South Consortium.
+She joined the Consortium in April 2019 from St. Cadoc’s Catholic Primary School, Cardiff, where she had been Headteacher since 2016.
 Prior to this Natalie was Executive Headteacher of a 3-18 international school in the UAE and for eight years she was the headteacher of a successful primary school in Newport.

 Previously, Natalie acted as a consultant headteacher for Central South Consortium, providing leadership training and support to school leaders.
 She was a delegate headteacher for the region and the Cardiff headteacher representative on the CSC Budget Advisory Group.
 She was also a member of the Cardiff Education Development Board.